Malmusidi/routing-prediction/README.md

 # Predicting Pedestrian Routing Disagreements Among Web-Based Platforms

-A machine learning framework to predict when Google Maps, ArcGIS, and OpenRouteService will produce divergent pedestrian travel time and distance estimates.
+A machine learning framework to predict where Google Maps, ArcGIS, and OpenRouteService will produce divergent pedestrian travel time and distance estimates.

 ## Feature Definitions